teodorlu/scicloj-garden-experiment/README.md

 Teodor believes "make a curriculum" is a good start because it's a _complete_ goal.

-## What about Kira's book and other attempts?
+## What about Kira's book and other initiatives?

 Teodor believes that there's no reason not to do _multiple_ initiatives for this.
 Also, a book is way more cohesive than a memex.